 |Email Training||Email samples to help faculty and staff respond to student concerns about mental health.||20-30 minutes, asynchronous|

-Level 2 of the Faculty and Staff Mental Health Ambassador Program can be achieved by completing two optional trainings from a provided list.
-These diverse trainings provide advanced resources to strengthen skills in mental health, wellness and social identity concerns.
+Level 2 of the Faculty and Staff Mental Health Ambassador Program can be achieved by completing two optional trainings focused on a variety of advanced topics to strengthen understanding and skills in mental health, wellness and social identity concerns.
+Level 2 is currently being developed, and faculty and staff who have completed Level 1 will be contacted when it becomes available.

 Level 2 Criteria